 When we are in our 30s as I am we rarely think about how we will be as pensioners do we.
 Of course, we can see how our parents and grandparents are, but imagine ourselves in that position and elderly is scary isn’t it.

 I, for one, really wonder how things will be when I am older and not able to look after myself.
 Ben is growing up fast but due to his special needs may never be able to look after me in the way some children care for their parents.

 To be honest, I don’t think I would want that pressure on him either it isn’t fair, is it?

 Do you think about how your children will care for you?
 Or maybe you are like me and know you will rely on home care services because you don’t want your children to have to do that.
 You can find care services in your area but searching for nursing agency London for example.

 Another consideration I think is that as generally, the population are living longer that means our children will potentially be much older when they may need to care for us.

 Do you worry about caring for your own elderly parents?
 Or maybe you already are?
 I thought I would share with you my honest feelings and concerns about both aspects of this.
 Ben caring for me and me caring for my parents.

-My stepdad is in his early 70s and my mum is in her late 50’s.
+My stepdad is in his 70s and my mum is in her 60s.
 Though the reality is age doesn’t matter does it, my dad was 64 when he died.
-My main concerns are regarding choosing the right help for them as they grow old and less able to do everything themselves.
+My main concerns are regarding choosing the right help for them as they grow old and are less able to do everything themselves.

 I am fully aware that I and my siblings are unlikely to be able to do everything ourselves and to be honest neither would we want to.
 I certainly wouldn’t anyway.